Skip to main content

 5. Be timely

 It is important to provide feedback when students can still incorporate it, so give constructive comments early on or mid-process on at least a part of the assignment.
 Don’t invest time putting comments on final products if experience shows that students are unlikely to pay attention to them.
-See examples of multi-stage assignments that offer students feedback during the writing process rather than only at the end.
+See examples in this resource document: Feedback strategies: Engaging students in dialogue, (pp. 17-20).

 Back to top